 Since the Mt.
 Washington Auto Road first opened in 1861, it was been a proving ground for all types of adventurers.
 The honor of driving the first horse-drawn vehicle to the summit went to Col. Joseph Thompson, then proprietor of the Glen House.
 To be sure of beating out his friendly rival, Col. John Hitchcock, landlord of the Alpine House in Gorham, Thompson drove his horse and carriage to the summit three weeks before the official opening.
 The last few yards were still so strewn with boulders that help was needed to keep the carriage upright, but he made it.

 Other more traditional ascents have taken place as well.
-During the 2014 automobile race, Climb to the Clouds, David Higgins set the record for the fastest automobile ascent at 6 minutes, 9 seconds.
-Each year the Auto Road hosts a owrld class cycling race the Mt.
+During the 2017 automobile race, Climb to the Clouds, Travis Pastrana set the record for the fastest automobile ascent at 5 minutes, 47 seconds.
+Each year the Auto Road hosts a world class cycling race, the Mt.
 Washington Auto Road Bicycle Hillclimb in August.
 And every June 1300 runners register to challenge the Auto Road during the Northeast Delta Dental Mount Washington Road Race.

 The spirit that drove Col. Thompson and each adventurer since is the same that has pushed people to drive, run and cycle up the Mt.
 Washington Auto Road.
 And now skiers, snowshoers and fatbikers have the same opportunity to challenge themselves on Mt.
 Washington.